Hair Loss (cont.)

 - View Hair Loss Pictures - Slideshow

 - Find a local Dermatologist in your town

-What other options do I have for hair loss?
+What other options do people have for hair loss?

-- Hair fiber powders: Colored, powdery fiber sprinkles are commercially available and may work really well to cover up thinning hair areas.
+- Hair-fiber powders: Colored, powdery fiber sprinkles are commercially available and may work to camouflage balding areas.
 These colored sprinkles have special properties that help them attach to hair and give a fuller appearance.
 Toppik is one manufacturer of these products and can be found online.
 These cosmetic products are available without a prescription, are fairly inexpensive ($20-$40 range), and quite safe with minimal risk.
-Often these may be used in addition to medical treatments like Rogaine, Propecia, and hair transplants, and they are a great temporary measure to tie you over for special occasions.
+Often these may be used in addition to medical treatments like Rogaine, Propecia, and hair transplants, and they are a great temporary measure to tide one over for special occasions.

 - Surgery or hair transplants: Surgical hair restoration approaches include various versions of hair transplantation (taking hair from the back and putting it near the front) or scalp reduction (cutting away bald areas and stitching the rest together).
 Transplant procedures have improved greatly in recent years.
 They can produce much more attractive and natural-looking results than older methods that sometimes leave a "checkerboard" or hair plug look.
 Many transplant patients now take Propecia to maintain or keep what they've transplanted.
 When considering a hair transplant, check the surgeon's credentials and experience carefully.
-Micrografts are some of the newest techniques whereby single one to two hair follicles are transplanted.
-Hair transplants may be very expensive and time-consuming procedures ranging widely anywhere from $1000-$20,000, depending on the number of hair grafts transplanted.
-Typically 500 or more hairs may be transplanted in a session.
+Micrografts are some of the newest techniques whereby surgeons transplant single one to two hair follicles.
+Hair transplants may be very expensive and time-consuming procedures ranging widely anywhere from $1,000-$20,000, depending on the number of hair grafts transplanted.
+Typically, 500 or more hairs may be transplanted in a session.

 Find out what women really need.